No results for ""

 Client-side SDKs are configured to operate for a single end user at a time, although the end user may be represented by one or more contexts.
 For example, your application may be using both attributes pertaining to the user, such as name and email, and attributes pertaining to their environment, such as device model and operating system.

 When a flag evaluation is requested, client-side SDKs delegate the flag evaluation to LaunchDarkly on behalf of a specific evaluation context, which comprises one or more contexts.
-LaunchDarkly's services are responsible for evaluating flag rules for the evaluation context.
+LaunchDarkly's services are responsible for evaluating flag rules for the evaluation context, including evaluating any prerequisite flags.
 LaunchDarkly notifies the SDK of the evaluation results, through either the SDK's streaming or polling connections.
 Then the SDK stores these results for quick lookup.

 For security reasons, client-side SDKs cannot download and store an entire ruleset.
 Client-side SDKs typically run on customers' own devices, so they are vulnerable to having end users investigate SDK content by unpacking the SDK on a mobile device or inspecting its behavior in a browser.
 Instead of storing potentially sensitive data, the client-side SDKs confirm and update flag rules by communicating with LaunchDarkly servers through streaming connections or with REST API requests.